-2. Include one or two serves of oily fish during the week
+2. Include a couple of serves of oily fish during the week

-It has long been recommended to consume a serve of oily fish 2–3 times per week to promote overall cardiovascular health.
-Oily fish are a great source of omega-3 fatty acids, which have been shown to reduce triglycerides and LDL cholesterol levels.
+Eating a serve of oily fish two to three times per week is a long-standing recommendation to promote overall cardiovascular health.
+Oily fish is a great source of omega-3 fatty acids, which have been shown to reduce triglycerides and LDL cholesterol levels.
 Examples of oily fish include salmon, tuna, trout, herring, sardines and mackerel.
-Interestingly, our bodies cannot synthesise omega-3s, meaning they must be obtained from our diet.
+Our bodies cannot synthesise omega-3s, meaning they must be obtained from our diet.
 Easy ways to include a serve of oily fish in your week are to:

 - Add a can of tuna to salads, sandwiches or wraps

 - Try an oven tuna pasta bake with vegetables.